HME301 - Medicine 3A

 Skills or activities that are considered vital components of the rotation.

-Each student will be required to record clinical activities and procedures in a log book or specific rotation forms available on CloudDeakin during each rotation.
-(For example, , inserting an intravenous line, attending operating or procedural sessions or participating in a multidisciplinary team meeting).
+Each student will be required to record clinical activities and procedures in a log book, (for example, performing an electrocardiogram, inserting an intravenous line).

 *Students enrolled in the RCCS program will undertake comparable assessment within the DP theme to that outlined above for hospital-based students.
 Namely, case synthesis components, OSCE preparation components and logbook components for each of the six rotation disciplines.
 Due to the integrated delivery of disciplines in the RCCS program the precise format of some assessments within the RCCS program may vary from hospital-based rotations.
 The end of Year 3 OSCEs comprise of multiple stations which assess all six clinical rotations undertaken during HME301 and HME302 (0.5 day clinical examination).
 Standard setting will be used to determine a pass score for each station and an overall pass grade.
 Students who fail the OSCE will be awarded a fail (N) grade for HME301 and HME302.
 Students who fail will be required to repeat all components of Year 3